justindachille/LLM-File-Formatter/README.md

 # LLM File Formatter 📂

-A simple, browser-based tool that formats multiple files into a structure that's easy to paste into AI language models like GPT or Claude.
-Perfect for developers seeking AI assistance with their codebase.
+A simple, browser-based tool that formats multiple files into a structure that's easy to paste into LLMs.
+Perfect for developers seeking AI assistance with codebases with multiple files or folders.

 Try it here: [LLM File Formatter](https://justindachille.github.io/LLM-File-Formatter/)